liuyuxiang512/CS420/README.md

 # CS420 Bonus
-Bonus in final project of CS420 in SJTU.
-About Adversarial Machine Learning.
+Bonus on Adversarial Machine Learning in final project of CS420 in SJTU.

-Based on the pre-trained model (we use VGG19), we apply AdverTorch to attack our model and defense.
+Based on pre-trained model (we use VGG19), we apply AdverTorch to attack our classifier and defense.

 For model part, please refer to my collaborator JiaYi's [repository](https://github.com/JiayiXuDaisy/Machine-Learning/tree/master/Prj/Module%20B).